SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ### Essential Primitives:  Comparison

 Comparison primitives span in two different sets.
-The first set contains the primitives implementing number comparisons such as less than or greater or equals than.
+- The first set contains the primitives implementing number comparisons such as less than or greater or equals than.
-The second set contains the primitives for object identity comparison: identity equals to and identity not equals to.
+- The second set contains the primitives for object identity comparison: identity equals to and identity not equals to.

 All number comparisons all require a small integer receiver, a small integer argument.
 Identity comparisons only require that the primitive receives an argument to compare to.

-The following code snippet illustrates both kind of methods with small integer less than and object idenity equality.
+The following definitions illustrate the two kinds of methods with small integer less than and object idenity equality.

 ```
 CInterpreter >> initializePrimitiveTable